ANAHEIM, Calif. – The Angels began the night hoping Jerome Williams could add to their string of back-to-back shutout wins.

-ANAHEIM, Calif. – Matt Cain followed up his perfect game by persevering through five difficult innings for another victory, and Brandon Crawford had an early two-run double among the San Francisco Giants' 13 hits in a 5-3 victory over the Los Angeles Angels on Monday night.
+Matt Cain followed up his perfect game by persevering through five difficult innings, and Brandon Crawford had an early two-run double among the Giants' 13 hits in a 5-3 victory over Los Angeles on Monday night.

 Ryan Theriot had three hits and drove in two runs for the Giants, who rewarded Cain (9-2) for his resilience in his first start since throwing the 22nd perfect game in major league history against Houston last Wednesday.

-Cain gave up a hit on his third pitch at Angel Stadium to Mike Trout, eventually allowing three runs on six hits and a season-high four walks.
-After recording a Top Ten list for David Letterman's "The Late Show" on the field before the game, he had just four strikeouts after recording 14 in his perfect game.
+Cain gave up a hit on his third pitch at Angel Stadium to Trout, eventually allowing three runs on six hits and a season-high four walks.
+He also got hit on his left wrist by a comebacker from Trout in the fourth, but he recovered the ball and threw out a Los Angeles runner at the plate.

 Melky Cabrera had three more hits to push his major league-leading total to 98, and Angel Pagan had a run-scoring single in the Giants' first game at Angel Stadium since they lost the final two games of the 2002 World Series in heart-wrenching fashion.

 NOTES: Lakers G Kobe Bryant watched the game from a suite.
 The 14-time NBA All-Star has lived in Orange County for several years. ...
-Before the game, Cain received a samurai sword from Mizuno, his equipment sponsor. ...
+Cain hit Albert Pujols on the hand with a 92-mph fastball, but the three-time NL MVP stayed in the game.
+Pujols drove in a run on a sacrifice fly. ...
 Trout leads the AL in steals despite playing just 46 games.
-He's the first Angels rookie to steal three bases in a game since Devon White in 1987. ...
-The Angels made several roster moves before the game, recalling INF Andrew Romine and designating RHP David Pauley for assignment.
-They'll have to make another when Weaver returns from the disabled list to face the Giants on Wednesday.
+He's the first Angels rookie to steal three bases in a game since Devon White in 1987.